marijnwillemse/dronehunt/README.md

 # dronehunt
 A Java Duck Hunt clone in which the player takes down hostile drones instead of defenseless ducks.

+The game features AI enemy behavior.
+Allowing the drones to think and act based on an artificial neural network.
+The units are learned how to best respond to perceived situations in order to be a challenging opponent.

 ## Planned features

-* Player health and hostile enemy behavior.
-* Enemy hiding and fleeing behavior.
-* Intelligent enemy behavior.
-Allow the drones to think and act based on a neural network.
-Learn how to best respond to its perceived situation and become a challenging opponent.
+* Display whether a shot was a hit or a miss.

 ## Later features

-* Highscore system
+* Highscore system.
 * Sound.
 * Menu screen.
 * Custom graphics.